keshav137/ocr_analytics/README.md

 This DAG processes the past data from the `documents` table in batches, aggregates the data for each minute into one record and writes it to the `minutely_parsed_total` table.

 The records are grouped by `business_id` so user can query analytics data for different businesses and compare their values.
-Each record stores aggregated values for total_amount, avg_score, avg_ocr_score, median_score, median_ocr_score along with the associated timestamp(where seconds value is stripped) and the business_id.
+Each record stores aggregated values for total_amount, avg_score, avg_ocr_score, median_score, median_ocr_score, along with the associated timestamp(where seconds value is stripped) and the business_id.

 ### Hourly Dag